FabianoEger/tago-documentation/dashboard.rst

 To finish, you just need to fill your cells either with text or with the value of a variable.
 To do that, click on a cell, select the type and fill the value (a text or a variable).

-Cells with variables will always display the last value of the variable and it will be updated in real time as soon as a new value arrive.
+Cells with variables will always display the last value of the variable and it will be updated in real time as soon as a new value arrives.

 .. image:: _static/dashboard/widget_table.png